Kamal007OLica/Harvard-CS50-2025/README.md

    - Follow the instructions in each problem set or project to run the code.

 3. **Contribute**:
-   - Found a bug?
-Open an issue.
-   - Have a better solution?
    - Want to share feedback?
 Start a discussion.

 ---